neurodroid/stimfit/doc/sphinx/howto/amplitudes.rst

 Usage
 =====

 The function accepts an optional *trace* argument.
 That means, that we do not need to declare it when using the function.
 In that case, the function will work on the current trace.
-For example, if we want to calculate the amplitude between a baseline between (500+10) msec and a peak between 750 and 760 msec on the current trace, we simply enter:
+For example, if we want to calculate the amplitude between a baseline between (500+10) msec and a peak between 750 and 760 msec on the current trace, we enter:

 ::